INTP Compatibility: Romantic Relationships, Love, and Dating

 A long-term relationship with an INTP can be rewarding for both partners.
 The INTP partner will gradually show more of their inner self to their significant other, and as this happens, the partner should avoid critical or belittling remarks.

-Calmly and directly expressing needs is an essential part of a relationship with an INTP.
+Calmly and directly expressing needs is essential to a relationship with an INTP.
 This personality type does not tune in to the emotional needs of others.
 However, that does not mean they have no emotions or do not care.
 They respond best to clearly stated requests.

-Keeping drama to a minimum is key to having a content INTP partner.
-This does not mean ignoring issues but instead discussing them as rationally and clearly as possible.
+Keeping drama to a minimum is vital to having a content INTP partner.
+This does not mean ignoring issues but discussing them as rationally and clearly as possible.

 Is an INTP Romantic?